-- (h) transmission Forced Outages and Consequential Outages by Trading Interval received from Network Operators in accordance with clause 3.21; - (i) Generator, Dispatchable Load, Curtailable Load and Interruptible Load Forced Outages and Consequential Outages by Trading Interval received from Market Participants in accordance with clause 3.21; - (j) Resource Plans by Trading Interval received from the IMO in accordance with clause 7.4;

-- (k) the Dispatch Merit Order received from the IMO in accordance with clause 7.5; and - (I) Supplementary Capacity Contract data, if any, received from the IMO in accordance with clause 4.24. - 7.1.2.
+- (h) transmission Forced Outages and Consequential Outages by Trading Interval received from Network Operators in accordance with clause 3.21; - Generator, Dispatchable Load, Curtailable Load and Interruptible Load Forced Outages and Consequential Outages by Trading Interval received from Market Participants in accordance with clause 3.21; - (j) Resource Plans by Trading Interval received from the IMO in accordance with clause 7.4; - (jA) the Fuel Declarations received from the IMO in accordance with clause 7.5; - (k) the Dispatch Merit Order received from the IMO in accordance with clause 7.5; - (I) Supplementary Capacity Contract data, if any, received from the IMO in accordance with clause 4.24; and - (m) Network Control Service Contract data, if any, received from the IMO in accordance with clause 5.7.1. - 7.1.2.
 System Management must continually modify its records of the data described in clause 7.1.1 as System Management becomes aware of changes in that data.